meredithcook/meredithcook.github.io/_posts/2024-06-19-christian-writing-stewardship.md

 In preparation for my breakout session, I read an article that changed the way I view all of my writing—from grants to blog articles to my [children's book](https://www.meredithcook.net/book/).
 It's where I got the language for the title of the breakout session, and now this series.
 Mary DeMuth, a Christian author and literary agent, wrote an article entitled ["Why Author Platform is Broken and What to Do About It."](https://marydemuthliterary.com/brokenplatform/){:target="_blank"} In it, she argues for a shift in perspective on Christian writing.

 I alluded to this above, but for years, there has been pressure on aspiring writers to create a "brand" or build a platform for themselves.
 This occurs in both secular and Christian writing, particularly for those who desire to write books.
 It makes sense—aspiring authors with a large following are more likely (though not always) to sell more books.
-However, this is not just a thing in the publishing world—it happens in digital content as well.
-I saw this when I was working as a digital content editor.
+However, this is not just a thing in the publishing world—it also happens in digital content, as I saw when I was working as a digital content editor.
 I imagine influencer culture has only made this worse.

 The problem is this: when we take content creation (including writing) and turn it into a way to gain notoriety, an income stream, or both, then we begin to view the audience as a means to an end.
 Whether we mean to or not, when we seek a platform for ourselves, we dehumanize our audience because, as Demuth says, "We are viewing audiences as a commodity rather than a blessing.
 We trip over the gods of commerce in order to be seen and recognized."
 She goes on to bemoan this approach to writing, describing how, when we take this approach, form matters over substance and platform matters more than simple, daily ministry.